michaelmonetized/Sonny-s-Shining/NOVEL.md

 ## CHAPTER TWENTY-NINE: FINAL BOSS

-Kewpie Morgan looked smaller in person.
+Kewpie looked smaller in person.

 He stood at the center of his engine room, surrounded by the mechanical heart of his floating kingdom.
 His slicked-back hair was impeccable.
 His diamond pinky ring caught the emergency lights.
 His smile was the smile of a man who had never lost anything he wanted to keep.

-"Sonny Tufts," Kewpie said.
+"Sonny," Kewpie said.
 "The man who wouldn't quit.
 I have to admit, I'm impressed.
 I really thought Bertie would stop you.
 Or Charlie.
 Or *any* of the others."

 "They tried."